Jump to content

 What's TES4Gecko?

 TES4Gecko was one of the first modding tools that supplied extra functions not available in the Construction Set (CS).
 Its primary purpose is to merge plugins, whether merging a patch into a master or simply merging unrelated plugins.
-It's also used to move worldspaces, compare plugins, convert to a master or to a plugin.
-It has a few other features that aren't used very often.
+It's also used to move worldspaces, compare plugins, convert to a master or to a plugin along with a few other features that aren't used very often.

 TES4Gecko - Sharpened